 Myanmar Faces a Critical Juncture in the Country’s History

 Successful development in Myanmar will need political as well as economic development innovation.
 Growth will not be sustainable without increased national cohesion built upon peace and widely shared progress.
 The decisions taken by public leaders in the near term may well determine whether the country moves from stagnation and authoritarianism toward a more inclusive economic and political system.
+The extent to which Myanmar avoids isolating itself from the west is also an issue.
+The Myanmar Program, working exclusively with Proximity Designs explores options to improve the chances of positive outcomes.
+Proximity Designs is a local social entrepreneurial company working in rural areas across Myanmar.

 Natural Resources and Ethnic Groups